geo-martino/musify/docs/index.rst

 What's in this documentation
 ----------------------------

-* How to guides on getting started with Musify and other key functionality of the package
+* How-to guides on getting started with Musify and other key functionality of the package
 * Release history
 * How to get started with contributing to Musify
 * Reference documentation